 We are to meet the staff at about 11:00, so, after a big breakfast, we go to the meeting point boasting our Italy's T-shirts wore also by Shige.

 People, who of course recognize us as Italians, smile gaudily, some start some clapping (champions of the world!!!!), others ask us to take the first pictures of this long day, others follow us as long as they can, congratulating for the soccer achievements of our country.

-We meet Alberto, a boy from Rome who's Italian team's translator and helper, and after having discussed with him [...]
+We meet Alberto, a boy from Rome who's Italian team's translator and helper, and after having discussed [...]

-- some matter about our rehearsal Francesca and I do some short one on the stage... let's hope for good ^_^.
+- with him some matter about our rehearsal Francesca and I do some short one on the stage... let's hope for good ^_^.

 After this we go to the changing room to wear the first costume for the paid photo session with the phone company Do.Co.Mo.

 For the first shooting we become two very famous heroins from videogames: Francesca is Morrigan from Darkstalkers and I am Mai Shiranui from King Of Fighters.